 As the holidays approach, I’m getting requests from readers for gift ideas.
 Instead of doing one-off replies, I thought I would publicly answer.
 Most people probably expect me to answer with some sort of cool gadget or tech toys.
 For those folks, I’d suggest the reasonably priced Amazon Dot.
 If you shop around, you can find places that are underselling Amazon like Best Buy.
 I haven’t tried Google Home yet so it wouldn’t be fair for me to recommend.
 But sometimes the best gifts are the ones that better you.
 And I’ve got three recommendations, but one is expiring.

-These type of “betterment gifts” rely on you knowing the recipient, which is why I prefer giving them to myself.
+These types of “betterment gifts” rely on you knowing the recipient, which is why I prefer giving them to myself.
 If the concept of giving a gift to yourself seems strange, you can reframe this to be “investing in yourself”.

 Gift Idea: Tools of Titans (Book)